-It is the student's responsibility to keep his or her login credentials confidential in accordance with the College's Authorized Use Policy (12.2.01).
+It is the student's responsibility to keep his or her login credentials confidential.
 A student must not disclose his or her username and password to anyone for any reason, or record the username and password on any media without encrypting the information before recording it.
-In accordance with the College's Distance Education policy (23.1.10), the College expects each student to 1) preserve the academic integrity of distance education courses and maintain the confidentiality of course materials, including any assessments administered during the course and/or outside the classroom setting, and 2) uphold the privacy of other students enrolled in the course, not sharing personal information divulged by another student outside the virtual classroom, discussion, forum, or assessment setting.
+In accordance with the College's Distance Learning policy, the College expects each student to 1) preserve the academic integrity of distance education courses and maintain the confidentiality of course materials, including any assessments administered during the course and/or outside the classroom setting, and 2) uphold the privacy of other students enrolled in the course, not sharing personal information divulged by another student outside the virtual classroom, discussion, forum, or assessment setting.